IRL2/nanover-server-py/paper/paper.md

 system, (b) needing a large number of simulation steps and/or multiple parallel simulations, or (c) employing adaptive strategies that are not guaranteed to sample the desired behaviour.

-Interactive molecular dynamics (iMD) is an out-of-equilibrium approach that allows researchers to bias molecular simulations on-the-fly, without the need to pre-define the behaviour of the system of interest [Citations].
-It allows researchers to interact with molecular systems in real-time, to bias their dynamics and sample rare events of interest [Citations].
+Interactive molecular dynamics (iMD) is an out-of-equilibrium approach that allows researchers to bias atomic/molecular simulations on-the-fly, without the need to pre-define the behaviour of the system [@stone_system_2001;
+@rapaport_interactive_1997].
+It enables researchers to interact with molecular systems in real-time, to bias their dynamics and sample rare events of interest [@stone_system_2001].
 A number of programs have implementations of iMD, including (include examples of softwares that offer iMD, probably with emphasis on those using 2-D interfaces) [Citations].
 However, a limitation of many of the aforementioned iMD implementations is that they force researchers to interact with inherently 3-D systems via 2-D interfaces, which means they have limited utility for exploring complex 3-D reaction coordinates [Citations?].
 This